-- ✤ With long-term drainage tubes. - Who have had their bladder removed due to cancer. - Who have had a long stay in hospital. - Who have been admitted to hospital many times.
+- with long-term drainage tubes; - who have had their bladder removed due to cancer; - · who have had a long stay in hospital; or - who have been admitted to hospital many times.

 Most people will not experience any serious complications from their surgery.
 The risks increase for the elderly, those who are overweight and people who already have heart, chest or other medical conditions such as diabetes or kidney failure.